 Making Surveys Too Long

 Most people don’t have the patience for a long survey.
 They may have just spent a week at the conference or summit and need to decompress!
-So, try to keep your surveys short if possible.
-You might even consider doing a number of microsurveys each day, sent via text once attendees have opted in.
-Your microsurveys could ask 5-7 quick questions each day.
-A short survey like this is likely to be engaged with, plus this way you’re collecting feedback “in the moment” when insights, suggestions, or criticisms are fresh on the attendee’s mind.
+So, try to keep your surveys short if possible to improve response rates and effectively run post event surveys based on the collected data.
+You might even consider doing several microsurveys each day, sent via text once attendees have opted in.
+Your microsurveys could ask 5–7 quick questions each day.
+A quick survey like this is likely to be engaged with, plus this way you’re collecting feedback “in the moment” when insights, suggestions, or criticisms are fresh on the attendee’s mind.

 Asking Questions Without Actionable Insights

 To avoid survey fatigue, try to avoid asking questions that do not provide actionable insights or help improve future events.
-If someone doesn’t understand why you’re asking the question, they are going to think you are wasting their time.
+If someone doesn’t understand why you’re asking the pre event survey questions, they are going to think you are wasting their time, which could hinder your ability to uncover insights.
 So, rather than asking, “Did you enjoy the food?”, consider posing the question as “Would you like Bonefish catering next year, or a different catering service?”

 Create Your FREE Conference or Summit Survey Now!